Invoice Factoring Basics: How to Pick a Factoring CompanySeptember 2, 2016 By BlueVine

 BlueVine, a modern approach to receivables factoring

 BlueVine specializes in invoice financing for the 21st century.
-With a hassle-free online solution, credit lines up to $250,000, and funds available in as little as one business day, you have financing at the click of a button, and can pick up the phone and speak to our U.S.-based client success team at any time.
+With a hassle-free online solution, credit lines up to $2 million, and funds available in as little as one business day, you have financing at the click of a button, and can pick up the phone and speak to our U.S.-based client success team at any time.

 BlueVine’s quick, simple, and transparent factoring solution lets you get paid on day one for invoices due in 7-90 days.
 You can advance as many invoices as you like, as often as you like, giving you maximum control over your costs.
 We don’t require long-term contracts or commitments, and we offer non-notification factoring that gives you complete control over your customer relationships.